-- Prop 10 revenue projections are an estimate.
+- ➤ Prop 10 revenue projections are an estimate.
 Typically, First 5 California will provide revenue projections, but these projections were not available at the time of strategic plan completion.
-The LRFP should be updated to reflect actual projections every year that the plan is reviewed and updated. - First 5 California Small Population County Funding Augmentation (SPCFA) is authorized and committed by First 5 California through June 30, 2024.
-In January 2021, First 5 California approved the Small Population County Funding Augmentation.
-First 5 Plumas received \$793,443 for fiscal years 2021-2024.
-If the SPCFA is not reauthorized or is reduced, it will trigger an automatic review and update to this LRFP. - Medi-Cal Administrative Activities (MAA) funding is expected to generate \$50,000 annually for every year of the strategic plan period but the actual invoice for 20-21 was \$21,792. - ➤ IMPACT Coordination funding is based on the standard award included in the 2023-2025 RFP, which totals \$92,104 each year. - > Interest earnings are based on a 1% return on the previous year's fund balance. - > Surplus budget funds will rollover into the beginning fund balance of the next year.
+The LRFP should be updated to reflect actual projections every year that the plan is reviewed and updated. - First 5 California Small Population County Funding Augmentation (SPCFA) is authorized and committed by First 5 California through June 30, 2021.
+This plan is built on the assumption that SPCFA funds will be reauthorized beyond June 30, 2021 at the same level (resulting in a total county allocation of \$350,000 annually).
+If the SPCFA is not re-authorized or is reduced, it will trigger an automatic review and update to this LRFP. - ➤ Medi-Cal Administrative Activities (MAA) funding is expected to generate \$50,000 annually for every year of the strategic plan period.
+The decrease in funding is to account for payment that is restricted to current efforts.
+Funding received in FY 2018-2019 and in FY 2019-2020 included back-pay from previous performance. - ➤ IMPACT Coordination funding is based on the standard award included in the 2020-2023 RFP, which totals \$235,537.
+No funding for IMPACT is planned beyond FY 2022-2023. - ➤ Interest earnings are based on a 1% return on the previous year's fund balance. - Surplus budget funds will rollover into the beginning fund balance of the next year.